T-Systems-MMS/phonebook/docs/pages/development-guides/frontend/getting-started.md

 ```
 > If you want to use a different backend server edit the Angular Proxy in the [proxy.conf.json](../../../proxy.conf.json).

-:star: You're ready to develop the Phonebook Application!
+:star: You're ready to develop the Phonebook-Frontend application!
 Start by reading the [General Guide](./development-guides/general-guide.md) to get an overview.

 > In order to circumvent Bugs coming from unsecured Websites please add the certificate used on the localhost page to your 'Trusted Root Certification Authorities'.
 (For Windows: In Chrome just click at the top 'Not secure' then click on Certificate, Details, Copy to File, save it anywhere and add the certificate to your 'Trusted Root Certification Authorities'. )